ex-punctis/ex-punctis.github.io/_posts/2019-03-07-Not-so-random.md

 Once you've become tired of watching your virtual money evaporate, press the "randomize" button below, and I will add 10 pseudo-random inputs on your behalf. **On average** (i.e. not all the time), this is going to earn you some money.
 Isn't it ironic that a pseudo-random number generator is more "random" than you are?

-*Update: I've added five custom events for google analytics to collect statistics on correct guesses after 100, 200, 300, 500 and 1000 inputs.
+*~~Update: I've added five custom events for google analytics to collect statistics on correct guesses after 100, 200, 300, 500 and 1000 inputs.
 If you'd rather not be counted, please load the html file from my [github repository](https://github.com/ex-punctis/not-so-random) instead.
 Update 2: I've also started collecting the first 180 left-right inputs (anonymously).
-The purpose of this is to generate test data for an improved model.*
+The purpose of this is to generate test data for an improved model.~~ Update 3: I have more than 10,000 datapoints, so I've disabled game stats collection.*

 <div style="text-align: center;">
 	<button id="randomize" onClick="randomHelpFunc(event)">randomize!</button>